huaminghuangtw/Evergreen-Notes/Permanent-Notes/every-single-day-chop-wood-carry-waters.md

 > _“Dreams are built on discipline; discipline is built on habits; habits are built on training.
 And training takes place in every single second and every situation of your life.” ― Will Smith, [Will](https://www.goodreads.com/work/quotes/91549698)_

+> _“Don’t stop.
+Don’t even think about stopping until you get there, and don’t give much thought to where ‘there’ is.
+Whatever comes, just don’t stop.” — Phil Knight_---

 ---

-Persistence can change failure into extraordinary achievement
+Persistence can change failure into extraordinary achievement.

 ---